Error Msg ContentOk

 Just check the inside of your phone for a SIM card.
 The SIM card slot is normally located underneath the battery.
 If your phone does not need a SIM card then it’s probably a CDMA phone.

 Here's a list of Virgin Mobile CDMA phones:

-As of March 31st, our roaming partner will be shutting down their CDMA EVDO data network in Western Canada, and impacted Members will fall back to the 1xRTT CDMA network data.
+As of July 1st, we will be discontinuing our CDMA EVDO network in Sarnia, Windsor , Essex, Kenora, Niagara Falls and Baker Lake.
+The rest of Canada will be affected by this network change starting August 1st 2015 and impacted Members will fall back to the CDMA 1xRTT network.
 What’s with all the acronyms?
-All this means is that Members using certain phones in the impacted regions (British Columbia and rural areas of Alberta) will continue to be able to make phone calls and send text messages, but will experience slower data speeds.
+All this means is that Members using certain phones in the impacted regions will continue to be able to make phone calls and send text messages, but will experience slower data speeds.

 How slow?
-EVDO data speeds can reach up to 3.1Mbps.
-1XRTT data speeds reach up to 153 Kbps.
+CDMA EVDO data speeds can reach up to 3.1Mbps.
+CDMA 1xRTT data speeds reach up to 153 Kbps.

 Check out our interactive coverage map for a detailed view of our network coverage in these areas.

 If you have a need for speed, it's time to switch to our shiny new network.
 We like to call it the 4G LTE network.
 The phones are hot too.
-It's easy to upgrade, just head to My Account to get started, or learn more about how to upgrade.
+It's easy to upgrade to a hot new phone, just head to My Account to get started, or learn more about how to upgrade.

 How do know if my phone is effected?